Make a Request

 The various declared priority and environmental weeds and pest animals that are known to exist locally have been prioritised and an action plan has been developed for each pest which details the priority ranking along with key information on controlling the pest.

-To assist, Council conducts an Invasive Plants and Surveillance Program for all land tenures within the Hinchinbrook Local Government area.
+To assist, Council conducts an Invasive Plants and Animals Surveillance Program for all land tenures within the Hinchinbrook Local Government area.
 The program is designed to confirm the presence or determine the extent of the presence, of invasive biosecurity matters, with a particular focus on Pond Apple, Acacia Glauca, Thunbergia, Hygrophila, Mikania Vine, Singapore Daisy, Feral Pigs, Wild Dogs and Tramp Ants.